WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ```
 If issues with ***pip install*** occur use individual install commands included above.

-### 3. Create MySQL USER and GRANTS
+### 3. Create Database USER and GRANTS
-To minimize data exposure and breach risks create a MySQL USER for Python module with GRANTS to only schema objects and privileges
+To minimize data exposure and breach risks create a Database USER for Python module with GRANTS to only schema objects and privileges
 required to execute import processes. (`mysql_user_and_grants.sql` in repository)
 ![mysql_user_and_grants.sql in repository](./assets/mysql_user_and_grants.png)
 ### 4. Settings.env Variables